zoot101/snapraid-daily/docs/muttrc-examples/README.md

 'client_id': '9e5f94bc-e8a4-4e73-b8be-63364c29d753',
 ```

-The above list of characteris is important.
+The above list of characters is important.
 It is the client ID for Thunderbird, I'm not
 sure if there is one for mutt.
 That is all that is needed to be changed.

 This, in effect causes mutt to masquerade as Thunderbird.
 Thunderbird's client ID and secrets